smjacques/fractaL/README.md

 # fractaL
-Environmental data projections using PureData and Processing
+Environmental data projections using Supercollider and Processing